b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 (2) Using If Else in Bash Scripts [Examples] - Linux Handbook. https://linuxhandbook.com/if-else-bash/.
 (3) Bash if Statements: if, elif, else, then, fi - LinuxConfig.org. https://linuxconfig.org/bash-if-statements-if-elif-else-then-fi.

+**If Statements in Zsh**

+The Zsh syntax and use-cases for these five forms of if statements are similar but not exactly the same as the Bash ones.
+Here are some differences:

+- **`if [ ... ]; then ...; fi`**: This form uses the `[` command, which is an alias for the `test` command.
+Zsh has some extensions to the `test` command, such as `-o` for option testing, `-L` for symbolic link testing, and `-N` for file modification testing.
+- **`if [[ ... ]]; then ...; fi`**: This form uses the `[[` keyword, which is a Zsh-specific syntax
+  for conditional expressions.
+It has some advantages over the `[` command, such as allowing arithmetic expressions, pattern matching, regular expressions, and glob qualifiers.
+- **`if ( ... ); then ...; fi`**: This form uses the `(` command, which is equivalent to the `zsh` command with the `-c` option.
+It executes the commands inside the parentheses in a subshell, which means that any changes to the variables or the environment are not visible to the current shell.
+This is the same as in Bash, except that Zsh allows the parentheses to be omitted if the command is a simple command.
+For example, `if zsh -c 'true'; then echo "true"; fi` is equivalent to `if (true);
+  then echo "true"; fi` in Zsh, but not in Bash.
+- **`if (( ... )); then ...; fi`**: This form uses the `((` keyword, which is used for arithmetic
+  evaluation.
+It treats the expression inside the double parentheses as an arithmetic expression and returns true if the result is non-zero.
+This is similar to Bash, except that Zsh supports more operators and features, such as floating point arithmetic, complex numbers, and bitwise operations.
+- **`if { ... }; then ...; fi`**: This form uses the `{` keyword, which is used for grouping commands.
+  It executes the commands inside the braces in the current shell, which means that any changes to the variables or the environment are visible to the rest of the script.
+This is similar to Bash, except that Zsh allows the braces to be omitted if the command is a simple command.
+For example, `if zsh -c 'false'; then echo "false"; fi` is equivalent to `if {false}; then echo "false"; fi` in Zsh, but not in Bash.

+As for which form is preferred, it depends on the situation and the preference of the script writer.
+Generally, the `[[` form is more versatile and robust than the `[` form, and the `((` form is more convenient and readable for arithmetic expressions than the `[` or `[[` forms.
+The `(` and `{` forms are less common and have more specific use cases.
+You can choose the form that suits your needs and style best.

+Source: Conversation with Bing, 20/02/2024
+(1) zsh: 12 Conditional Expressions - SourceForge. https://zsh.sourceforge.io/Doc/Release/Conditional-Expressions.html.
+(2) zsh conditional OR fails - Stack Overflow. https://stackoverflow.com/questions/44791872/zsh-conditional-or-fails.
+(3) conditional statements - Comparing two strings in zsh - Super User. https://superuser.com/questions/1543695/comparing-two-strings-in-zsh.

 - **Chained decisions:** `elif` statements offer additional branches for more complex scenarios. `else`